dhuvik/tcr_translate/README.md

 ### Contributing

-We are currently in the process of making the evaluation code less HuggingFace specific and more modular.
+We are currently in the process of exploring many things branching off of TCR-TRANSLATE.
 If you would like to contribute, please reach out to us at dkarthikeyan1@unc.edu with a brief description of your background and how you would like to contribute.
 Alternatively, if you have any feature requests or bug reports, please open an issue on this repository.
 Thank you!